arvindskumar99/confidential-containers-arvind/quickstart.md

 - Ensure a minimum of 8GB RAM and 4 vCPU for the Kubernetes cluster node
 - Only containerd runtime based Kubernetes clusters are supported with the current CoCo release
 - The minimum Kubernetes version should be 1.24
-- Ensure at least one Kubernetes node in the cluster has the labels `node-role.kubernetes.io/worker=` and `node.kubernetes.io/worker=`
+- Ensure at least one Kubernetes node in the cluster has the labels `node-role.kubernetes.io/worker=` or `node.kubernetes.io/worker=`.
+This will assign the worker role to a node in your cluster, making it responsible for running your applications and services.
 - Ensure SELinux is disabled or not enforced (https://github.com/confidential-containers/operator/issues/115)
-- Ensure Docker is installed.
-Instructions can be found [here](https://docs.docker.com/engine/install/ubuntu/).
-Make sure to also install docker-compose with docker.
 - This guide assumes that you've already installed the [snp.sh](https://github.com/amd/sev-utils/tree/coco-202402240000) script, a tool that builds the required patched versions of qemu ovmf, and a linux kernel, tools you will need to create your COCO instance
 - Ensure that you've followed the steps to prepare the host as stated [here](https://github.com/AMDESE/AMDSEV/tree/snp-latest?tab=readme-ov-file#prepare-host).
 This will help prepare the machine for later when you want to work with platform-specific configurations such as SEV and SNP.